KyimaLiaru/Capstone-Project/README.md

 Lakh MIDI Dataset Download Link: https://colinraffel.com/projects/lmd/

-Being inspired by existing MuseGAN and WaveNet models, this project will be designing simplified versions of the model for suitable training time.
+Being inspired by existing MuseGAN model, this project will be designing simplified versions of the model for suitable training time.

 The folder structure should be designed as follows:
-<pre>Capstone-Project
+<pre>simiplified-musegan
 ├── dataset
 │   ├── Preprocessed
+│   │   └── Lakh
-│   │   └── Lakh (A folder where preprocessed files are saved) │   └── Raw
+│   │   │   └── MultiTrack (A folder where preprocessed files are saved)
+│   └── Raw
 │       └── Lakh (A folder where raw Lakh MIDI Dataset file should be saved) │           └── lmd_matched.tar.gz